-The first on my list of the best remotes for Fire TV Stick and Cube is the Sofabaton X1.
+The first on my list of the best Fire TV Stick and Cube remotes is the Sofabaton X1.
 I have been using this remote for about a month now, and there are three things that I would say make it a cut above the rest.
 First and foremost is Sofabaton’s vast device support.
-It was compatible out of the gate with most of my devices here, including my Hue lights which are awesome.
+It was compatible with most of my devices here, including my awesome Hue lights.

 The company claims the remote will support over 500,000 devices from hundreds of brands.
 This includes hundreds of TVs, DVD players, Blu-Ray players, projectors, cable boxes, gaming consoles, and streaming devices like Fire TV, Apple TV, and Roku.

-Second, while not perfect, I found the setup process using the Sofabaton app to be intuitive and easier than Harmony remotes.
+Second, while not perfect, I found the setup process using the Sofabaton app intuitive and easier than Harmony remotes.

-Third, support for Activities like “Watch Fire TV” lets me set up macros where I can ask Alexa to automatically turn on my TV, power up my sound bar, dim my smart lights, and switch over to Fire TV Cube.
+Third, support for Activities like “Watch Fire TV” lets me set up macros to ask Alexa to automatically turn on my TV, power up my sound bar, dim my smart lights, and switch over to Fire TV Cube.

-There are some other nice benefits as well including long battery life, backlit buttons, and a find lost remote feature.
+Other benefits include long battery life, backlit buttons, and a find-lost remote feature.

 Video ReviewVideo Credit: Youthman